shengyongniu/ARGMap/README.md

 # ARGMap
 Antibiotic Resistant Gene metagenomics and metatranscriptomics MAPping pipeline
-Profiling Antibiotic Resistant Gene Expression with metagenome and metatranscriptome data (for any habitats)
+Profiling Antibiotic Resistant Gene Expression with metagenome and metatranscriptome data (for microbiome data from any habitats)

 WGS and RNAseq mapping testing Tutorial